libreswitch/ops/tests/rest/rest_test.md

 #### Test setup

-** Switch 1 ** has bridge_normal configure by default
+**Switch 1** has bridge_normal configured by default.

 ### Description

-- Verify if VLAN was queried unsucessfully.
+- Verify if VLAN was queried unsuccessfully:
     1. Execute the GET request over "/rest/v1/system/bridges/bridge_normal/vlans/not_found".
     2. Verify if the HTTP response is `404 NOT FOUND`.
     3. Verify if the HTTP response is empty.